kmpf/uap/doc/source/interaction.rst

   $ uap <project-config>.yaml fix-problems -h
   usage: uap [<project-config>.yaml] fix-problems [-h] [--even-if-dirty]
+                                                  [--no-tool-checks]
                                                   [--cluster CLUSTER]
+                                                  [--first-error] [--details]
-                                                  [--details] [--srsly]
+                                                  [--srsly]

   optional arguments:
     -h, --help         show this help message and exit --even-if-dirty    This option must be set if the local git repository contains uncommited changes.
                        Otherwise uap will not run.
-    --cluster CLUSTER  Specify the cluster type.
+    --no-tool-checks   This option disables the otherwise mandatory checks for tool availability --cluster CLUSTER  Specify the cluster type.
 Default: [auto].
+    --first-error      Print stderr of the first failed cluster job.
     --details          Displays information about the files causing problems.
     --srsly            Delete problematic files.
-    usage: uap [<project-config>.yaml] fix-problems [-h] [--even-if-dirty]
-                                                    [--cluster CLUSTER]
-                                                    [--details] [--srsly]

-    optional arguments:
-      -h, --help         show this help message and exit --even-if-dirty    Must be set if the local git repository contains uncommited changes.
-Otherwise the pipeline will not start.
-      --cluster CLUSTER  Specify the cluster type (sge, slurm), defaults to auto.
-      --details          Displays information about problematic files which need to be deleted to fix problem.
-      --srsly            Deletes problematic files.

 **uap** writes temporary files to indicate if a job is queued or executed.